Braxton County man Chester Bishop charged after trying to meet teen girl for sex in Webster Springs - NewsBreak

 Prior to meeting with the man, identified as Chester Bishop, 29, of Little Birch, they learned he had been messaging an individual he believed to be a 15-year-old girl and during those messages, Bishop “advised her he was coming to Webster Springs and would meet her at the Dollar General store,” deputies said.

-After giving Bishop his Miranda statement, deputies learned “the person Bishop has been talking to advised she was a 15-year-old girl” and that he “traveled to Webster Spring to meet the 15-year-old female”; Bishop also had “a small box of condoms in his truck” which the individual he spoke with had “discussed him bringing for use during sex,” according to the complaint.Four dead after apparent murder-suicide, involving former Baltimore County officer and family
+After giving Bishop his Miranda statement, deputies learned “the person Bishop has been talking to advised she was a 15-year-old girl” and that he “traveled to Webster Spring to meet the 15-year-old female”; Bishop also had “a small box of condoms in his truck” which the individual he spoke with had “discussed him bringing for use during sex,” according to the complaint.Man charged after sexually assaulting teen boy in Salem and allegedly threatening to kill him if spoke about the incident

 Bishop has been charged with soliciting a minor via computer and traveling to engage a minor in sexual activity.
 He is being held in Central Regional Jail on $50,000 bond.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.